BlockchainCommons/Secure-Development-Setup-macOS/README.md

 ### Dependencies

-To build  `$projectname` you'll need to use the following tools:

-- autotools - Gnu Build System from Free Software Foundation ([intro](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)).
+None.

 ### Derived from…

-This  `$projectname` project is either derived from or was inspired by:
+This project is either derived from or was inspired by:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).